OBESITY & EATING DISORDERS

-Recent development of technologies address conditions of obesity and gastroparesis.
-There is some research to address anarexia and bulimia but these are still in early stages of development and are exploring approaches as a condition of the brain.
+Recent developments in technology address conditions of obesity and gastroparesis.
+There is some research to address anorexia and bulimia but these are still in the early stages of development and are exploring approaches as a condition of the brain.

 A summary of some of the available technologies includes a wide range of technologies some are highlighted here and more details are available in the Technology Listing.
 Reshape Life Sciences received both CE mark and FDA approval from their VBLOC therapy delivered via the Maestro system for the treatment of obesity.
 The company has made a business decision to sell the device exclusively in Europe for now.
 Neurovalens Ltd., a neurotech startup based in Northern Ireland, has developed a noninvasive vestibular nerve stimulation system that the company intends to market to consumers to help them lose weight.
 Medtronic’s Enterra therapy for the treatment of gastroparesis consists of a small neurostimulator, which is implanted under the skin, usually in the lower abdominal region.

 There are a variety of applications which are listed below by category.
-Prior to considering any new therapy, treatment or device, a proper evaluation should be conducted with a knowledgeable medical professional.
+Prior to considering any new therapy, treatment, or device, a proper evaluation should be conducted by a knowledgeable medical professional.
 There are health, medical and financial risks.
-Out of pocket costs and available insurance coverage for any treatment must be considered prior to starting a protocol.
-Also, it is key to understand that results and applications will vary depended on symptom and function limitations related to the condition.
+Out-of-pocket costs and available insurance coverage for any treatment must be considered prior to starting a protocol.
+Also, it is key to understand that results and applications will vary depending on symptom and function limitations related to the condition.
 If you find something of interest, please contact the vendor directly to find a trained professional in your area.